max0xff/drmzn-todo-app/About.md

 For our model - we're using Redux.
 State = Model.
 In original MVC the view should observe the model for changes and render accordingly.
 Redux fits this pattern perfectly and we can consider the state tree as our Model.

-In our architecture the Redux state is meant to be thin layer that holds the data.
-Using middleware that will move part of our business logic, outside of controllers is not acceptable.

 #### Redux Store

 Redux Store holds our **state**.
 It's initialized on startup and it's passed to controllers.
 Render is subscribed to store.